 Businesses may be entitled to advances and interim payments to cover continuing expenses, the cost to relocate, and other essentials that can’t wait until the entire case is resolved.

 In business interruption cases, the insurance companies will do everything they can to undercut your claim.
 This includes claiming that your losses are speculative and that they can’t be verified.
 They’ll try to limit the time you need to recover.

 At Warhurst Law, we work to enforce the terms of your property insurance policy so that repairs can be completed in a timely manner, so that your business operations can start, in full, again.

 When insurance companies deliberately stall to try to make you take a lower offer, our Alabama and Florida insurance dispute lawyers are ready to inform a judge or jury that the insurance company should be punished financially for refusing to pay its bills.
 If the insurance company refuses to value damage according to policy terms and industry standards, we demand damages for bad faith negotiation.

 Helping businesses throughout the Southeast move forward

 The old saying – the devil is in the details – is the crux of every business interruption claim.
 The more documentation you have, the better claim you have.
 Hiring the skilled Florida and Alabama insurance dispute lawyers from Warhurst Law means demanding compensation for all aspects of your business that are affected by a shutdown.
 To speak with a lawyer with a reputation for just recoveries when disasters or accidents occur, call Warhurst Law at 251-207-1296 or use our contact form to schedule an appointment in our office in Mobile.
-We represent businesses and organizations across the Southeast including the Florida Panhandle, the Gulf Coast, and Mobile, Alabama.
+We represent businesses and organizations across the Southeast including Florida, Alabama, Louisiana, and throughout the United States.

 * Warhurst Law cannot and does not guarantee an outcome to any case.